laike9m/Cyberbrain/README.md

 [Read more about these features](docs/Features.md).

-Never spend hours stepping through a program, let Cyberbrain tell you.
+Never spend hours stepping through a program, let Cyberbrain tell you what happened.

 ![](https://user-images.githubusercontent.com/2592205/95418789-1820b480-08ed-11eb-9b3e-61c8cdbf187a.png)